Jhonatan-de-Souza/RepublicManager/README.md

+# RepublicManager (API Only) #
-# RepublicManager -API Only->Must be used with [Republic Manager-UI](https://github.com/Jhonatan-de-Souza/RepublicManager-UI)
+### Must be used with [Republic Manager-UI](https://github.com/Jhonatan-de-Souza/RepublicManager-UI)

 App to manage expenses and daily task in a shared location

 # Technologies Used
 1. .Net Core 2.1